-In my quest to bring you stories about notable artisans and their food offerings, Pike Place Market in Seattle is that one destination where I will always go to discover what’s “new on the shelf”.
+In my never ending quest to bring you stories about notable food artisans and their handcrafted creations, Pike Place Market in Seattle is that one destination where I will always go to discover what’s “new on the shelf”.
 A tour through the many food shops lining the street can provide hours of food intrigue that are never disappointing.